Llisha-Bleu/Pewlett-Hackard-Analysis/README.md

 ### **The Number of Retiring Employees by Title**
 >1.
 A total of `90,398` employess are approaching the retirement age for the company.
 This has the potential of putting  the company in peculiar position of they are not in a postion to fill these  when the opportune time arises.
 >
 >2.
-The majority of positions that will be needed to be filled (as expected) are the senior titles (senior engineer and staff) which accounts for 63.79%.
+The majority of positions that will be needed to be filled (as expected) are the senior titles (senior engineer and staff) which accounts for 63.79% of all retired titles.
+They are:
 >- 29,415 senior engineer: 32.54%
 >- 28,254 senior staff: 31.26%
 >- 14,221 engineer: 15.73%